 A poorly completed provisional patent application will at best provide you with no benefit.
-At worst, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or that the invention was only an idea and therefore not eligible for protection.
+At worst, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or the invention was only an idea and, therefore, not eligible for protection.

 Drawings in a Provisional Patent Application

 One area in which the unsophisticated inventor may be led astray is patent drawings.
 Because the provisional patent application is a shorter, simpler form than a full patent application, some believe that the requirements also differ and that drawings are unnecessary.
 This is a common assertion with non-attorney patent applications services.